react-native-modal/react-native-modal/README.md

 </p>

 <p align="center">
-  New GIFs of the modal are warmly welcome!
-Feel free to submit a PR.
+  *New GIFs of your modal are warmly welcome!
+Feel free to submit a PR. :party:*
 </p>

 ## Setup